What Are Pulmonary Function Tests (PFTs)?

 The test measures two things:

-1. The most air you can breathe out after inhaling deeply.
-The results will let you know if you have a reduced ability to breathe normally.
+- The most air you can breathe out after inhaling deeply.
+The results will let you know if you’re less able to breathe normally.

-You’ll breathe in deeply for body plethysmography, which measures how much air is in your lungs when you inhale deeply.
-It also checks how much air remains in your lungs after you breathe out as much as you can.
+You’ll breathe in deeply for body plethysmography, which measures how much air is in your lungs when you inhale.
+It also checks how much air stays in your lungs after you breathe out as much as you can.

 Plethysmography is used for several reasons:

 - Your doctor might order this test to see how a disease such as COPD or asthma affects your lungs.
 The test may show that your treatment needs to change.